 600K+Tigrayan civilians killed (estimated)

 Tigray and Tigrayans are now a central target of disinformation and you are a key line of defense.
 Report suspicious sites, stories, ads, social accounts, and posts

 Omna Tigray urges the United Nations and all countries globally to take immediate action using their complete power to stop the genocide in Tigray and advocate for an end to the war.

-OMNA TIGRAY – AUGUST 2022 SITUATION REPORT
+OMNA TIGRAY – NOVEMBER 2023 QUARTERLY SITUATION REPORT